 Beyond public speaking careers.

-Today, you have all the tools to improve your public speaking on your fingertips.
-It’s never too late to excel at the crucial skill that public speaking is.
+Today, you have all the tools to improve your public speaking at your fingertips.
+It’s never too late to excel at the crucial skill of public speaking.
 There are many ways you can get started and secure public speaking opportunities.
-You can get started with Orai, an AI-powered speech coach in your pocket!
+You can start with Orai, an AI-powered speech coach in your pocket!
 Download it here today.